mithun-gowda/DevOps_Docs/Ansible/vagrent/README.md

 `vagrant up`
 - This will create a new virtual machine using the box you selected and start it.
 The first time, Vagrant will download the box from the internet.

+`Vagrant reload`
+- This is restart the machine

+`vagrant provision`
+- Whenever you make any changes in the provision script can run command `vagrant  provision`.
+This will only update the new changes (Ensure the VM is up when running this command)

 ### Check Vagrant list in CMD
 `vagrant box list` enter <br>
 result: `ubuntu/trusty64 (virtualbox, 20190514.0.0)`